 Today we want to talk about leading like Jesus.
 You may think this message is just for church leaders, but it is not.
 It is for every Jesus follower.
 Regardless of where you find yourself and the title or position you hold, you are leading others.
 You have influence in some lives.
 We all impact others.
 It is nearly impossible to not impact others, either positively or negatively.
 Today’s message applies to you, whether you are a church leader, business leader, family leader, group leader, or all-around influential person.

 There are so many views of Jesus’ leadership style and methods.
 Entire books have been written about them.
 Books like Master Plan of Evangelism and Master Plan of Discipleship by Robert E. Coleman are great examples and we highly recommend both of these.
-There will be a link to each of these if you would like to purchase them in the comments below when we are done with the webcast.
+The links to each of these will take you to Amazon.com where you can purchase them if you would like.

 There are more Christian leadership seminars than any one person could ever go to in a single lifetime.
 These are led by great men and women of God and bring a great perspective to leadership, but there are so many.
 How do you choose which ones to go to and which ones to bypass?